 This option is used to specify that the copy is to be run independent of any particular change.
-The files will be copied relative to the current directory.
+The files will be copied relative to the current directory (but see the -Output-Directory option).

 This option may be used to retain files and/or directories usually deleted or replaced by the command.
 Defaults to the user's delete_file_preference if not specified, see aeuconf (5) for more information.